Winter 2020 Updates

 Many exciting changes are happening with Mountain Crest Counseling Services.
 This letter is intended to keep everyone who works with our company informed and "in the loop" as we continue to work with you.

 As we grow and provide more services, we will continue to look for qualified candidates to fill roles within our company.
-Starting this fall Ken Price is transitioning into a new role as Business Relations Manager and will develop and foster business partnerships as we become more integrated into the community.
-Kayla Beckman Taylor will take over as the Employment Specialist Manager where she can share her extensive experience and expertise with Mountain Crest Staff.
+Ken Price transitioned into a new role as Business Relations Manager and will develop and foster business partnerships as we become more integrated into the community.
+Kayla Beckman Taylor will take over as the Employment Specialist Manager in our East side office and Carl Bartelt was promoted as our Employment Specialist Manager in our West side office

-Over the summer Mountain Crest Counseling brought on two new Employment Specialists, Chelsea Dryer and Randy Field and in November 2018 we were joined by Job Coach, Stephanie White.
+Mountain Crest Counseling brought on two new Job Coaches, Molly Danforth and Jacob Bigelow and Nicholas Von Pless as our Quality Assurance and Training Manager.
 We are excited to welcome all three of you to the team!

 Portland State Scholarship for Individuals with Disabilities